Mitch Miller: Sing Along with Mitch

 Sing Along with Mitch ran on television from 1961 until the network canceled it in 1964, a victim of changing musical tastes.
 Selected repeats aired briefly on NBC during the spring of 1966.
 The show's primary audience was over the age of 40 and it did not gain the favor of advertisers targeting the youth market.
 Miller's lawyers continued to defend his Sing-Along trademark for years, even down to the level of a small community theater advertising a sing-along Mikado in 1997.

 Miller left Columbia Records in 1965 and joined MCA Inc. as a consultant, signing the same year with MCA's Decca Records subsidiary.

 In later years, Miller carried on the sing-along tradition, leading crowds in song in personal appearances.
 For several years, Miller was featured in a popular series of Christmas festivities in New Bedford, Massachusetts, leading large crowds singing carols.
 Miller hosted a 1981 TV reunion of the Sing Along Gang for NBC (featuring veterans from the original gang, including Bob McGrath, Andy Love, Paul Friesen, Victor Griffin, and Dominic Cortese).
-Miller also appeared as host of two PBS television specials, Keep America Singing (1994) and Voices In Harmony (1996), featuring champion quartets and choruses of SPEBSQSA and Sweet Adelines International.
+Miller also appeared as host of two PBS television specials, Keep America Singing (1994) and Voices In Harmony (1996), featuring champion quartets and choruses of the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America (Note: Although SPEBSQSA retains its full name for legal purposes, it's now known as its alternate name, Barbershop Harmony Society.) and Sweet Adelines International.
 He also appeared conducting regional orchestras and filled in many times as guest conductor of the Boston Pops orchestra.